kberov/jhthorsen.github.com/perl/_posts/2015-07-05-mojolicious-swagger2.markdown

 ### mojo swagger2 validate

-The last command can be used to validate that the API spec is accordingly to the swagger specification:
+The last command can be used to validate that the API spec against the swagger specification:

     $ mojo swagger2 validate t/blog/api.json